 Cassandra falls under the Columnar or extensible record category where each key is associated with many associates.
-It still uses tables but have no joins.
+It still uses tables but has no joins.
 Cassandra does not support joins or sub-queries, except for batch analysis via Hadoop.
 Rather, Cassandra emphasizes denormalization through features like collections.
-Cassandra stores data by columns, not like traditional row oriented databases.
+Cassandra stores data by columns, not like traditional row-oriented databases.
 To know more about Cassandra training courses, you can visit intellipaat.com

 What is CAP Theorem?

-It is also knows as Brewer’s theorem, states that it is impossible for a distributed computer system to simultaneously provide all three of the following guarantees:
+It is also known as Brewer’s theorem, states that it is impossible for a distributed computer system to simultaneously provide all three of the following guarantees: